-- Medical Services – Yes, the Sydney Airport Medical Centre is located on level 3 of International Terminal (T1).
-Hours: 8:00AM – 5:00PM Monday to Friday.
+- Medical Services – If you feel unwell or injure yourself, the Sydney Airport Medical Centre is located on level 3 of the International Terminal (T1).
+Hours: 8:00AM – 5:00PM.

 - ATMs / Cash Machines – Need cash?
 ATMs are available.
 Machines are operated by ANZ Bank, Travelex and Westpac.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Terminals 1 and 2.
 Travelex has 33 multi-currency ATMs throughout the airport.

 - Banking Services – ANZ Bank provides full banking services.
 Location: International Terminal, Level 2, near Check-in J. Hours: 5:30AM – 9:00PM.

 - Currency Exchange – Available in all 3 Terminals.
 Services provided by ANZ Bank, Global Exchange and Travelex.
 Hours vary at each location, you will find one open at 5:30AM and one which closes at 10:00PM.

 - Prayer Room – Location: Terminal 1, airside, Level 3 (Hours: 5:00AM – 10:00PM).
 A second prayer room is available landside near the taxi holding area, mainly for use by taxi drivers.

 - Hotels – see “Airport Hotels” above.